Tuesday, July 21. 2015

 'You know my methods, Watson.'

-….said Sherlock Holmes in The Crooked Man (he never said “Elementary, my Dear Watson), and to me this is what is starting to set apart what IBM is doing vs other big iron data operations.
+….said Sherlock Holmes in The Crooked Man (he never said “Elementary, my Dear Watson by the way ), and to me this is what is starting to set apart what IBM is doing vs other big iron data operations.

 For those who don’t know about Watson, it is a very powerful Machine-Learning system initially focused on natural language processing.
 It’s key role is Question Answering, so underlying the language processing is are powerful deduction chain algorithms.
 In short, if you can feed it information and deduction methods, it can form its own hypotheses and reasoning chains This makes it useful for quiz shows (it won at Jeopardy in 2011), medical diagnoses, and – well, tennis among other things.